-The first releases from that album were the following tracks that went big the minute they hit the web.
+The first releases from that album were tracks like ‘Collard Greens’ featuring Kendrick Lamar, ‘Break the Bank’, ‘Man Of The Year’ and ‘Studio’ featuring BJ The Chicago Kid.
+One by one singles that went big the minute they hit the web.

 Schoolboy Q is currently on a three-month tour promoting his major label debut OXYMORON with approximately 80 concert dates in total.
 Interesting journey for a former gangbanger from Figueroa Street.

 Now.
 This is the story behind the Polaroid.